 Sanjay Brahmawar is the Chief Executive Officer and Management Board Chairman of Software AG, a German software company serving over 10,000 customers worldwide and offering platform integration and IoT for enterprises.
 Software AG has been active in the global software market since 1969 and was one of the first innovators in database management systems.
 Brahmawar has served as the company’s CEO since 2018, leading the company into a new era of digitalization.
 His hands-on IoT expertise, international experience, and entrepreneurial vision have guided the company’s continued success as it works to meet the growing demand for digital transformation solutions.

 Brahmawar brings over 20 years of tech executive experience to his leadership role at Software AG.
-He frequently speaks at industry events and conferences and highlights the value of IoT infrastructure and the importance of customer-centric innovation.
+He frequently speaks at industry events and conferences, highlighting the value of IoT infrastructure and the importance of customer-centric innovation.
 Previously, he was the general manager of global revenue for IBM’s Watson IoT, managing AI and data analytics software development.
 Before joining IBM as an associate partner in 2004, Brahmawar started off in business management in India, Denmark, and Belgium, creating his persona as a “citizen of the world.”
 He holds a Master of Business Administration in finance and marketing from the University of Leeds and a degree from the Delhi College of Engineering.

 5. Jason Kingdon, Blue Prism